-Description: Senator Murray Sinclair discusses the legacy of the Canadian government's policy towards Indigenous people, and the path towards reconciliation.
+Description: The Honourable Murray Sinclair, former Senator, discusses the legacy of the Canadian government's policy towards Indigenous people, and the path towards reconciliation.

 Date: February 8, 2017